xinwenfu/VChat_KSTET_Multi/README.md

 	<img src="Images/I3-4.png" width=800>

 #### Fuzzing
-SPIKE is a C based fuzzing tool that is commonly used by professionals, it is available in the [kali linux](https://www.kali.org/tools/spike/) and other [pen-testing platforms](https://www.blackarch.org/fuzzer.html) repositories.
+SPIKE is a C based fuzzing tool that is commonly used by professionals, it is available in the [kali linux](https://www.kali.org/tools/spike/) and other [pen-testing platform's](https://www.blackarch.org/fuzzer.html) repositories.
 We should note that the original reference page appears to have been taken over by a slot machine site at the time of this writing, so you should refer to the [original writeup](http://thegreycorner.com/2010/12/25/introduction-to-fuzzing-using-spike-to.html) of the SPIKE tool by vulnserver's author [Stephen Bradshaw](http://thegreycorner.com/) in addition to [other resources](https://samsclass.info/127/proj/p18-spike.htm) for guidance.
-The source code is still available on [GitHub](https://github.com/guilhermeferreira/spikepp/) and still maintained on [GitLab](https://gitlab.com/kalilinux/packages/spike).
+The source code is still available on [GitHub](https://github.com/guilhermeferreira/spikepp/) and is still maintained on [GitLab](https://gitlab.com/kalilinux/packages/spike).

-1. Open a terminal on the **Kali Linux Machine**
+1. Open a terminal on the **Kali Linux Machine**.
 2. Create a file ```KSTET.spk``` file with your favorite text editor.
 We will be using a SPIKE script and interpreter rather than writing out own C based fuzzer.
-We will be using the [mousepad](https://github.com/codebrainz/mousepad) text editor.
+During this walkthrough we will be using the [mousepad](https://github.com/codebrainz/mousepad) text editor though any editor may be used.
 	```sh
 	$ mousepad KSTET.spk
 	```
-	* If you do not have a GUI environment, a editor like [nano](https://www.nano-editor.org/), [vim](https://www.vim.org/) or [emacs](https://www.gnu.org/software/emacs/) could be used
+	* If you do not have a GUI environment, an editor like [nano](https://www.nano-editor.org/), [vim](https://www.vim.org/) or [emacs](https://www.gnu.org/software/emacs/) could be used
-3. Define the FUZZER parameters, we are using [SPIKE](https://www.kali.org/tools/spike/) with the ```generic_send_tcp``` interpreter for TCP based fuzzing.
+3. Define the FUZZER's parameters, we are using [SPIKE](https://www.kali.org/tools/spike/) with the ```generic_send_tcp``` interpreter for TCP based fuzzing.

 	```
 	s_readline();